Privacy Policy

 Providing personal data is voluntary, but necessary to achieve the individual purposes of their processing.

-Part II Data processing via communication channels
+Part III Data processing via communication channels

 Below we present the principles of personal data processing that apply when you send us an e-mail with a question or request for an offer or information about the service; by contacting us via the data available on our website and when you contact us using the contact form available on our website.